kr-stn/kr-stn.github.io/_posts/2016-05-06-analyze-Sentinel-1-time-series-in-Google-Earth-Engine.md

 Developing a prototype to test this idea on my local PC would mean I needed to download 243 Gb of satellite images, pre-process them to sigma0 (the backscatter intensity) and write code that calculates the amplitude at each pixel's location and finally apply my threshold.
-We're looking at weeks to months to test my idea.
+We're looking at weeks of work to test my idea.
 In order to develop a *rapid* prototype I turned to Google's Earth Engine.

 ## Earth Engine